andriawan/rupiah_ts/README.md

 ```

 ## **Development**
 This repo is in early development stage.
-PRs is wellcomed.
+PRs is welcomed.

 ## **Test**
 Just run from cli